 - Up to 6 months

-- One-off or successively, based on the documentation evidencing the utilisation of loan for earmarked purposes
+- One-off or successively, based on the documentation evidencing the utilisation of loan for prescribed purposes

 Loan funds are disbursed to the accounts of suppliers on the basis of documentation for the utilisation of loan for prescribed purposes or to the borrower’s account, with obligatory justification through documentation for the utilisation of loan for prescribed purposes within 60 days from the disbursement of funds to the account.